-- Place right foot on top of bench so foot is flat.
+- Place right foot on top of the bench so the foot is flat.
 Lean slightly forward.

-- Press your body up until right leg is straight, keeping weight in the heel of the right foot.
-Left foot should come off the ground.
+- Press your body up until your right leg is straight, keeping weight in the heel of the right foot.
+The left foot should come off the ground.

-- Lower with control keeping weight in right foot.
+- Lower with control keeping weight in the right foot.
 Repeat 10 times.
 Switch feet.